Simo-JDev/cond_rnn_optics/README.md

 ## References
+Special thanks to @[philipperemy](https://github.com/philipperemy) for making this layer, and for being so helpful as I was struggling in applying this architecture to my nonlinear optics research!
 - [Conditional Recurrent for Tensorflow/Keras](https://github.com/philipperemy/cond_rnn)
 - Lauria and Saleh, [Conditional recurrent neural networks for broad applications in nonlinear optics](http://dx.doi.org/10.1364/OE.506519)
 - Lauria and Saleh, [Mixing second- and third-order nonlinear interactions in nanophotonic lithium-niobate waveguides](http://dx.doi.org/10.1103/PhysRevA.105.043511)